phi-y/resources/software/proposals/volunterring_system.md

 ### 💥 Problem

-A general volunteer systes that helps people find opportunities to help others.
+A general volunteer system that helps people find opportunities to help others, and organizations on board new volunteers quickly.

+* There will be tasks created by users or organizations
+* A user can register and attempt to register for the tasks by filtering for locality or other characteristics

 Volunteers will be able to flag if they are comfortable working with sick people, and organizations can on-board volunteers quickly and easily.

 For example, there are capable people who are recovered and immune to the virus and were trained in anti-septic techniques.These people could volunteer at hospitals, performing menial but critical roles in assisting nurses.